jonnio/launchdarkly-homework/README.md

 The token presented here will be removed after the evaluation period.

 ## Part 1: Release and Remediate
+* Make sure the flag `feature-olympic-pagination` is disabled
 * [Login](http://localhost:8080) to the application using the user `samone`.
 The user will be presented with a table of medals that has scrolling but no pagination.
 A user can simply sort by a column and scroll.
 * Enable the pagination feature and note that the screen updates with a pageable table interface.
 ```shell